wylie102/duckdb.yazi/README.md

 >**Cache changes - update 04/04/25** - If you want info on the latest (cache related changes) then see [here](https://github.com/wylie102/duckdb.yazi?tab=readme-ov-file#setup-and-usage-changes-from-previous-versions).
 Otherwise keep reading new features and config options below.
 <br>

-## Features

-First of all thank you to [sxyazi](https://github.com/sxyazi) for creating and maintaining yazi, and for helping me fix a particularly annoying bug in the last release.

 <br>